IMTtugraz/PyQMRI/paper.md

 new models can be introduced via a simple text file, utilizing the power of `SymPy` to generate numerical models as well as their partial derivatives in Python.
 Fitting can be initiated via a command line interface (CLI) or by importing the package into a Python script.
-To the best of the authors knowledge `PyQMRI` is the only availabel Python toolbox that offers real 3D regularization in an iterative solver for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.
+To the best of the authors knowledge `PyQMRI` is the only available Python toolbox that offers real 3D regularization in an iterative solver for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.
 Due to `PyQMRI`s OpenCL backend no vendor specific hardware restrictions are present, however,